 - Six core courses (cryptography, cyber data analytics, cyber crime science, cyber risk management, network security, and software security).

-- A choice of electives (e.g. biometrics, cyber security management, e-law, economics of security, a hands-on hacking lab, principles of data protection, privacy enhancing technologies, secure data management, security verification, software testing and reverse engineering, and quantum cryptography).
+- A choice of technical and socio-technical electives (e.g. biometrics, blockchain engineering, cyber security management, e-law, economics of security, a hands-on hacking lab, privacy enhancing technologies, secure data management, security verification, software testing and reverse engineering, system security, and quantum cryptography).

 - An individual final year project.

 Cyber security students will not have problems find a job at a variety of organisations including the police, ministries, the IT security industry, auditors, research organisations, and universities, both in the Netherlands and abroad.